shekhar-2410/TodoApp-Chakra-Jest/README.md

 5. **Marking Todos as Completed**:
    - Tests that clicking a todo marks it as completed or uncompleted.

+6. **Api call test**:
+   - Calls fetch with correct parameters when 'Add Todo' button is clicked.

 ## How to Run Tests

-To run the tests for the `Todo` component, use the following command:
+- To run the tests for the `Todo` component, use the following command:

 ```bash
 npm test